programarivm/php-chess/docs/heuristics.md

 )
 ```

-You may be wondering why two functions instead of just one.
-Well, that's because a computer may well take about 0.1 seconds to evaluate a chess position, which is perfectly fine.
-Now, if we take this number and multiply it by 80 different positions that a chess game has on average, the result obtained is 8 seconds.
-The fast evaluation function comes to the rescue in these situations as a workaround.
+So why two functions instead of just one?
+Well, a computer may well take about 0.1 seconds to evaluate a chess position.
+Now, if this number is multiplied by 80 different positions that a chess game has on average, the result obtained is 8 seconds.
+The fast evaluation function comes to the rescue to evaluate a bunch of positions at once.

 ![Figure 1](https://raw.githubusercontent.com/chesslablab/php-chess/main/docs/heuristics_01.png)